david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

-The Model Optimizer must first extract the necessary information from the input model which includes the topology of the model layers along with parameters, input and output format, etc. for each layer.
+The Model Optimizer first extracts information from the input model which includes the topology of the model layers along with parameters, input and output format, etc., for each layer.
 The model is then optimized from the various known characteristics of the layers, interconnects, and data flow which partly comes from the layer operation providing details including the shape of the output for each layer.
 Finally, the optimized model is output to the model IR files needed by the Inference Engine to run the model.

 The Model Optimizer starts with a library of known extractors and operations for each [supported model framework](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html) which must be extended to use each unknown custom layer.
 The custom layer extensions needed by the Model Optimizer are:

 - Custom Layer Extractor
-   - Responsible for identifying the custom layer operation for the custom layer and extracting the parameters for each instance of the custom layer.
+   - Responsible for identifying the custom layer operation and extracting the parameters for each instance of the custom layer.
 The layer parameters are stored per instance and used by the layer operation before finally appearing in the output IR.
 Typically the input layer parameters are unchanged, which is the case covered by this tutorial.
 - Custom Layer Operation
    - Responsible for specifying the attributes that are supported by the custom layer and computing the output shape for each instance of the custom layer from its parameters.